Mike Pompeo blasts Democrats over ‘delay and obstruction’ of key State Department nominees

 David Schenker, a prominent Middle East specialist in the George W. Bush administration and now an Arab politics analyst at the Washington Institute for Near East Policy think tank, was nominated by Mr. Trump in April to become assistant secretary of state for Near Eastern affairs.
 The Foreign Relations Committee held a hearing in June, but there has been no full vote on confirmation.

-The same goes for Kevin Sullivan, Francisco Palmieri and Karen Williams, nominees for ambassadorships in Nicaragua, Honduras and Suriname, respectively.
+Prior to Thursday night, the same was true for Kevin Sullivan, Francisco Palmieri and Karen Williams, nominees for ambassadorships in Nicaragua, Honduras and Suriname, respectively.
 They all got committee hearings more than six weeks ago but haven’t been brought up for full Senate votes.

 “These candidates are quality candidates,” Mr. Pompeo told reporters on Oct.
 3. “They are not sitting on the Senate floor because of objections with respect to their quality, their professionalism, or their excellence and their ability to deliver American foreign policy.”